Top 5 Reasons to Consider Switching Your HOA Management Company

 Fiduciary Responsibility of HOA Board Members

-Under Corporate Law, the fiduciary duties of Community Association Board members are outlined by individual state corporate law.
-Most HOAs are nonprofit corporations, typically formed by filing Articles of Incorporation in the state in which the community is located.
-Recognizing that a corporation’s Board members serve in a position of trust, every state’s corporation law imposes a fiduciary duty on the Association (a.k.a. corporation’s) Board of Directors, requiring them to act in the best interests of the HOA.
-This fiduciary responsibility applies to HOAs even though they are typically nonprofit corporations and HOA Board members serve as volunteers.
+Corporate law outlines the fiduciary duties of HOA Board members under individual state laws.
+Most HOAs are nonprofit corporations formed by filing Articles of Incorporation.
+Since Board members serve in a position of trust, state laws impose a fiduciary duty on them.
+This duty requires board members to act in the best interests of the HOA.
+Fiduciary responsibility applies even though HOAs are nonprofit and Board members are volunteers.

 The Three Components of Fiduciary Responsibilities

-Your fiduciary duties involve three basic components: the duty of care, the duty of loyalty, and the duty to act within the scope of authority.
-Understanding fiduciary responsibility in these areas is crucial.
+Fiduciary duties include three components: duty of care, duty of loyalty, and duty to act within the scope of authority.

 heart over hand graphic